Calosis/rpc-wine/README.md

 * Games which don't use the native `discord-rpc.dll` library but their own or a third-party wrapper.
 * Games with statically linked `discord-rpc.dll`

+Press J to jump to the feed.
+Press question mark to learn the rest of the keyboard shortcuts Log In
+Sign Up
+1
+Enabling Discord RPC
+guide
+1
+Posted byu/momitsreddit
+29 days ago
+Enabling Discord RPC
+guide
+Enabling Discord RPC for games under Wine/Proton

+Since Wine doesn't offer a "native" interface for games running under it to connect to the Discord Rich Presence listener on Linux, here's a short guide on how to make RPC work.

+I used this method on Manjaro 20.2.1 'Nibia,' though it should work the same on all other distros too.
+Requirements

+    [x] An internet connection

+    [x] Wine/Proton already set up with winetricks/protontricks installed

+    [x] This tarball by Marc3842h

+    [x] A Terminal

+How-to

+    Download the tarball and extract it to a folder.
+You can extract it anywhere, but I'll be using /opt/discord-rpc

+    Make sure you have the bin64 and the bin32 folders in /opt/discord-rpc

+    Open a terminal and append the locations of the bin64 and bin32 folders to the WINEDLLPATH environment variable using the following command export WINEDLLPATH=$WINEDLLPATH:/opt/discord-rpc/bin64:/opt/discord-rpc/bin32

+    Run winetricks/protontricks, select your wine prefix (default prefix if using protontricks), and run winecfg

+    Head to the libraries tab, and add a new override for library by typing in discord-rpc and clicking add.
+Hit Apply, and then OK

+    Run your game the way you usually would, and RPC should be working now